marknorrislinguist/poketext/README.md

 # poketext

-Messing with scraping and text processing using text from Pokédex entries from the main Pokémon games.
+I am using text from Pokédex entries from main Pokémon games to practice text processing, web scraping, and using [spaCy](http://spacy.io) for NLP/NLU phenomena.